mwhittaker/papers/papers/stonebraker1991postgres.md

 some properties, then run some sequence of commands."

-For example, imagine we want to maintain an invariant that Joe's salary and Fred's salary are th same.
+For example, imagine we want to maintain an invariant that Joe's salary and Fred's salary are the same.
 We can install a rule which updates Joe's salary whenever Fred's salary is updated.
 Note that when the body of the rule is executed, it may trigger other rules to fire.
 This is known as **forward chaining**.